SpiritCroc/DarkCroc-Android-theme/README.md

 - Without the ambition to create a "default" dark theme, I'm more free in theming decisions
 - I no longer feel the need to recreate the default Android look in dark (read: I don't really like the Android Pie look)
 - Many custom ROMs now have dark themes already included, so there's not that much of a need for a "default" dark theme (except maybe stock ROM users, which I was never actually targetting with my themes)

+### What about Android 10 and later?

+Android 10 and later won't be supported, but parts of the theme might still be applicable.
+Check [here](https://github.com/SpiritCroc/DarkCroc-Android-theme/issues/8#issuecomment-550277509) for a more detailed explanation.

 ## Download
 <a href="https://play.google.com/store/apps/details?id=de.spiritcroc.darkcroc.substratum" alt="Get it on Google Play"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="80"></a>